 As a result, general practice staff can contact NHS Resolution for access to support for claims for administering paid for travel vaccinations for the period between 1 April 2019 and 31 July 2019.

 State indemnified GPs who are MDU members and receive claims arising from travel vaccines administered on or after 1 August are reassured that a number of fee paying activities, including providing travel vaccinations to registered patients is included in the MDU's state indemnified category of membership.
 You can approach the MDU for assistance and indemnity in the usual way.

 For further information see themdu.com/mindthegap

-This guidance was correct at publication 05/07/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 05/07/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.